eTrebo98/MotMagArt1/README.md

 # MotMagArt1
 The **MotMagArt1** repository includes MATLAB code for three functions - `CompMagMatrix`, `CompMagMatGen`, and `CompElemMag` - used to perform Motion Magnification on synthetic grayscale images.
-It also contains two folders: **Test Images**, which provides images for testing the magnification procedure, and **Videos**, which holds three videos – the original input, the magnified result, and a comparison video displaying both input and magnified videos side-by-side.</br></br>
+It also contains two folders: **Test Figures**, which provides images for testing the magnification procedure, and **Videos**, which holds three videos – the original input, the magnified result, and a comparison video displaying both input and magnified videos side-by-side.</br></br>
 **NOTE.** To view videos correctly, the use of the *VLC media player software* is recommended.